mkazhdan/TextureSignalProcessing/README.md

 In the interactive viewer the source can be set by holding the [SHIFT] key down and clicking/dragging with either mouse button.
 </summary>
 <dt><b>--in</b> &lt;<i>input mesh name</i>&gt;</dt>
-<dd> This string specifies the the name of the mesh.<br>
+<dd> This string specifies the the name of the mesh.
-The input mesh is assumed to be in <a href="http://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format, giving the set of vertices with the x-, y-, and z-coordinates of the positions encoded by the properties <i>x</i>, <i>y</i>, and <i>z</i> the set of polygons encoded by two lists.
-The first gives the indices of the vertices in the polygon (integers).
-The second gives the texture coordinates at each polygon corner (pairs of floats).<br>
 </dd>

 <dt>[<b>--interpolation</b> &lt;<i>diffusion interpolation weight</i>&gt;]</dt>